4 Ways to Evaluate Your New Business Idea

 Maybe you have a brilliant idea for a business that could transform the world.
 Or perhaps you just really, really think you can improve on an existing concept.
 If you're ready to launch a business, good for you.
 But before you jump, it's important to realize that lack of market need is the top reason new businesses fail.1 So no matter how brilliant your entrepreneurial idea appears, it's wise to do extensive research to explore its viability.

-Here are five ways to vet your business idea before you invest a dime.
+Here are four ways to vet your business idea before you invest a dime.

 1. Start with online research

 You have the whole world at your fingertips — so why not make use of it?
 By conducting online research, you can find out if similar businesses already exist in your area, what they're doing right that you can emulate, and what they're doing not-so-right that might offer a fantastic opportunity.

 Here are some places to start your research:

 - Search “[your business idea]" and “[your city]" to see what's already there.
 For example, if you're looking to start a catering company in Atlanta, search “top catering companies" or “event planning companies" and “Atlanta area" to check out your potential competition — and identify a particular niche you might be able to fill.